-A firm gains profits in the market of a product (or technology) to which it has applied the results of R&D for the product, a manufacturing method, etc. Therefore, the competition situation of the product market, which determines the expected return level, naturally affects the firm's incentive for R&D activities39.
+the firm's incentive for R&D activities.
 That is, a firm's decision on whether it will conduct R&D is strategically made depending not only on the size of profits expected from R&D under the firm's individual internal conditions concerning businesses and profits, but also on relative and external elements of the competition environment such as the competition situation with competitors in the product market and the market structure.